Your First Analysis

 )

-cat("✓ Missing data imputed\n")
+cat("✓ Missing values imputed\n")

-✓ Missing data imputed
+✓ Missing values imputed

 TipImputation Methods